-I believe that representations of violence are difficult and problematic to say the least.
-Therefore, I feel that any kind of monument or memorializing ritual for such an abject issue would have to be multiplicitous, fragmented, temporary and peripatetic.
-The feet filled with water serve as a surrogate for the absent defiled bodies.
+Artistic representations of sexual violence are difficult and problematic, to say the least.
+Therefore, I feel that any kind of commemorative gesture for such an abject issue would need to be multiplicitous, fragmented, temporary and peripatetic, in other words, an anti-memorial.

 Why 101 feet?
 In India, it is considered auspicious to make offerings of money in the amounts of 11, 21, 51, 101, 501 and so on in temples.
 Therefore, 101 feet is a symbolic number to make a memorial offering to the men and women who were brutalized in the Partition riots.